nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 Challenge:
 * Location information granularity is at the IPSEC client host level and not at the individual workload level, which may be a challenge for some use cases.

-# Solution mapping back to Problem Statements
+# Solution Mapping to Industry Gaps and Problem Statements
 * **Host TPMs for Signature** challenges are addressed
   * Workload Identity Agent private key, which is used for signing, is signed by the Host TPM AK providing a cryptographically verifiable proof of residency of Workload Identity Agent on the host.
 The Workload Identity Agent generates a public/private key pair for each workload which connects through a host local socket and signs the workload public key with its private key.
 The Workload Identity Manager verifies the signature using the Workload Identity Agent Public Key, providing a cryptographically verifiable proof of residency of workload on the host.